TemitopeOresegun/cybersecurity-practice-labs/CiscoPacketTracer/README.md

-# Cisco Packet Tracer Exercises
+# 🌐 Cisco Packet Tracer Exercises

-## About This Repository
+## 📌 Overview
-This repository contains my **Cisco Packet Tracer simulations and exercises** for hands-on learning and personal growth in networking.
+This repository contains my Cisco Packet Tracer simulations and exercises, created for hands-on learning and skill development in networking.

-> **What is a `.pkt` file?**
-> A `.pkt` file is a Cisco Packet Tracer project file containing a network setup, device configurations and connections.
-You can open it in Cisco Packet Tracer to explore and experiment.
+---

-## Repository Contents
+## 📂 About This Repository
+Each exercise includes:
-- **.pkt files** – Packet Tracer project files for exercises
+- `.pkt` files → Packet Tracer project files
-- **Notes** – Personal observations, configurations and tips
+- Notes → Configurations, observations, and key learnings
-- **Screenshots** – Images of network setups
+- Screenshots → Visual representation of network setups

-Each project or exercise has its own folder containing the `.pkt` file and any notes or screenshots.
+Each project is organized in its own folder for easy navigation.

+---

+## 🧠 What is a .pkt File?
+A `.pkt` file is a Cisco Packet Tracer project file that contains:
+- Network topology
+- Device configurations
+- Connections between devices

+These files can be opened in Cisco Packet Tracer to explore, modify, and experiment with network setups.

+---

-## Learning Focus
+## 🎯 Learning Focus
-This repository is intended to help with:
+This repository helps me develop skills in:

-- Understanding network topologies and device configurations
+- Understanding network topologies
-- Practicing IP addressing, subnetting and VLANs
-- Configuring hubs, switches, routers and end devices
+- Configuring routers, switches, and end devices
-- Developing troubleshooting and problem-solving skills
+- Practicing IP addressing, subnetting, and VLANs
+- Troubleshooting network issues
+- Building practical networking experience

+---

+## 🚀 Why This Matters
+Hands-on practice is essential for mastering networking concepts and preparing for real-world scenarios in cybersecurity and IT.

+---

+## 💡 Mindset
-> “The best way to learn networking is by doing, experimenting and reflecting.”
+> The best way to learn networking is by doing, experimenting, and reflecting.